 Follow on Twitter

-Keller Scholl is a researcher in AI policy and PhD candidate at the Pardee RAND Graduate School.
+Keller Scholl is a researcher in AI policy and PhD student at the Pardee RAND Graduate School.

 Lauren Gilbert